Letter from M. Barnet to H. W. Henze, February 6, 1971

 • "… la traduje completa, es brillante."It is likely that Barnet is referring to Heyworth’s interview "I can Imagine a Future: Conversation with Hans Werner Henze" published in The Observer on 23 August 1970.

-• "… de Abril o Mayo ."The interview to which Barnet alludes was not published in any issue of the Revista Unión in 1971.
+• "… de Abril o Mayo ."The interview to which Barnet alludes was not published in any issue of the journal Unión in 1971.
 Barnet had already written to Henze a year earlier, in a letter dated 15 May 1970, that he would translate a Henze’s interview for the same journal, but again, there is no trace of his translation in the 1970 issues.

 • "… como de las fábulas cubanas"Barnet is referring to the book Fábulas cubanas.
-Akeké y la Jutía, which was not published until 1978, since Barnet’s stance on the "Padilla Affair", that took place in March 1971, prevented him from publishing for many years.
+Akeké y la Jutía , which was not published until 1978, since Barnet’s stance on the "Padilla Affair", that took place in March 1971, prevented him from publishing for many years.

 • "… titula Claves para Rita ,"For the same reason as mentioned above, Claves para Rita was unable to be published until 1987.